Beginner’s Guide to Strength Training for Weight Loss

 Continuous light movement throughout the day can also prevent muscles from feeling stiff and tightening up.

-7. Allow Rest
+8. Allow Rest

+Really, more does not always mean better and resting is sometimes the best "exercise" for the body.
+Allow it to heal and recover between workouts and targeted muscle groups.
 It is also critical to not push through severe pain, as doing so may cause severe injury.

-8. Nourish the Body
+10. Nourish the Body

 Since exercise and diet go hand-in-hand, fueling and nourishing the body should not go unnoticed.